IvanTepes/cook-book/README.md

 #### Colours

-The color palette contains two dark, two light and one bright color.
+The color palette contains two dark, two-light, and one bright color.
 Combining these colors I got an eye-pleasing and interesting look.
 - Color palette can be find [here](readme_files/color_palette/cook_book_colour_palette.png).

 #### Styling

 - Cards and container boxes were given rounded corners with shadows.
 - Repeating the same rounded corner pattern throughout the page keeps     consistency in design and maintains the feeling that all elements       belong together.
 - Pictures that accurately show the finished result of the recipes.
-- SHADOWS?
+- All elements on the page have a shadow, which is the main shade of      black.
+Only the navbar has a different shade that is a little more      pronounced to get the effect of underlining the page when scrolling.
-- BUTTONS?
+- All the buttons on the page are large and easy to use, with the         action name on each, so the user knows what to expect when a            particular button is pressed.
-- HOVER?
+- Recipe cards and buttons share the same hover effect when a user        interacts with items by letting them know something is going on.
-- DIVIDERS?
+- For the text dividers, I used decorative dividends, which gave me the   look and style of the book that fits nicely with the Pacifico font      and gives me the design I had planned from the beginning.

 ### Wireframes